AlexanderP05/kickstarter-analysis/Written_Report_Template.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-  One if the things that are almost
+  One if the things that are almost immediately clear is the 'Successful' campaigns create a near standard distribution curve with 'Summer months' (May-August) being the best times to launch a campaign.
 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?